daniel-j/parasprite-radio/README.md

 touch ~/.mpd/playlists/radio.m3u
 ```

 Edit `/etc/icecast.xml` and increase `<sources>` from 2 to 10.
 Also, change passwords!

-Create a MySQL database for the radio
+Create a MySQL database for the radio.
+Edit `config.toml` and `mpd.conf`.
+Start Icecast and MySQL services.

-Edit config.toml and mpd.conf

-Start Icecast and MySQL services

 ## Usage